DavidBootle/Scoreboard/README.md

 When `/users` recieves a success message from the server, it redirects the user to the login page.

+### Change Password (`/users/changepassword`) (GET)
+This page allows a user to change their password.
+The page has three inputs: a hidden input containing the username of the authenticated user and two password inputs, one for the password, and the other to confirm the password.
+This page cannot be accessed by unauthorized users.
+You can access this page by clicking the `Reset Password` button on the Users page.

+### Change Password (`/users/changepassword`) (POST)
+This path instructs the server to change a user password.
+It takes the following parameters: `username` and `password`.

+The server will respond with a 401 (Unauthorized) status code if you attempt to access this path without proper authorization.

+The server will respond with a 403 (Forbidden) status code if the `username` parameter does not match the username of the authenticated user, or the `username` parameter is the master user.

+If the action is successful, the server will respond with `{ok: true}`.

 # Design
 This section covers the design of the app, including different design decisions, and how the app functions.